“Distribute first, give access later”

 Encrypt, send and store first, give access later

-On top of this, RIKS divides key establishment/sharing and the sending of messages.
-This way, you can decide on who the recipients are after you actually send the message.
+On top of this, RIKS divides key establishment/sharing and the sending of data.
+This way, you can decide on who the recipients are after you actually send the message or store the data in the cloud.
 You also have an option of adding additional recipients later, which is very handy when storing data for later access by another party.

 Applications can be, for instance: